A mural to “make life better for those waiting to move on.”

 Alfalfa Studio principal Rafael Esquer is well known for putting his design talent at the service of the public good, reason why See ChangeNYC executive director, Lonni Tanner, approached him for this project.
 Eager to “give back” and passionate about the need to do something for New York City’s disenfranchised, Esquer agreed to donate his studio’s time to help the organization’s clients improve their lives through design.

-Since the project kicked off last June, Esquer and his design team spent the July 4th holiday with the shelter residents—adults and children—encouraging them to express themselves with the help of games and questions structured in a hands-on workshop held at the Catherine Street shelter’s cafeteria.
+Since the project kicked off, Esquer and his design team spent the July 4th holiday with the shelter residents—adults and children—encouraging them to express themselves with the help of games and questions structured in a hands-on workshop held at the Catherine Street shelter’s cafeteria.
 While many of the residents were at first reluctant to participate, many families joined the activities that would inspire ‘their’ mural.

 Sandra, 6, has spent too long of her budding life at the shelter.
 “I love all the colors,” she says.
 “They make me feel happy; now I want to paint.”